sav-che/TL-2/Authors/Mühlenbach, Viktor {std. Mühlenbach}.md

-> [!cite] BHL link: this entry starts at [page 614](https://www.biodiversitylibrary.org/item/104137#page/630/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 614](https://www.biodiversitylibrary.org/page/33355701) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Mühlenbach, Viktor (1898-x), Latvian bacteriologist, physician and botanist; Dr. Med.
 Riga of Dorpat 1933; habil.
-Riga 1936; emigrated to the U.S.A 1951; from 1953 associated with the Missouri Botanical Garden and actively interested in the adventive flora of St. Louis. (*Mühlenbach*).
+Riga 1936; emigrated to the U.S.A 1951; from 1953 associated with the Missouri Botanical Garden and actively interested in the adventive flora of St. Louis.
+**Abbreviated name**: *Mühlenbach*

 #### Herbarium and types